The Check Engine Light is one indicator that nobody wants to see. If you scan the system and see a P0011 code, you need to know how to repair it.

 Camshaft Position “A” – Timing Over-Advanced or System Performance (Bank 1)

 What Does the P0011 Code Mean?

-P0011 is a generic powertrain code, applying to most vehicles.
-It indicates that the engine control module (ECM) noticed the bank 1 intake camshaft is further than where it was commanded to be.
+The P0011 code indicates that the engine control module (ECM) noticed the bank 1 intake camshaft is further than where it was commanded to be.
 Nissan vehicles can have a different meaning from the P0011 code.

 The “A” camshaft can be the intake camshaft on the front or left of the bank from the driver.
 It contains cylinder one.
 This over-advanced condition could be during advancing or retarding of the camshaft timing.

 P0011 Trouble Code Symptoms

 The P0011 trouble code most often causes the Check Engine Light to come on.
 It also leads to some engine performance concerns.
 However, there are other symptoms that could occur.